-In general, all shipboard audits for the ISM Code and the International Ship and Port Facility Security (ISPS) code will be carried out by Surveyors from the CISR (with the exception of the Interim Audit which may be delegated to Class).
-ISM and ISPS shipboard audits should be arranged in plenty of time via the yacht's Designated Person Ashore (DPA).
+In general, all shipboard audits for the ISM Code and the International Ship and Port Facility Security (ISPS) code will be carried out by Surveyors your Class society.
+ISM and ISPS shipboard audits should be arranged in plenty of time via the Designated Person Ashore (DPA)/Company Security Officer (CSO).